thachlp/ru102j/README.md

 ### When using Redis on localhost, port 6379 with no password:

-1. Run `mvn package` to build your application.
+1. Run `mvn package` or `gradle build` to build your application, `jar` file will store in `/target/` with maven or `/build/libs/` with gradle
-2. Load the sample data: `java -jar target/redisolar-1.0.jar load`.
-If you want to erase everything in Redis before loading the data, use `java -jar target/redisolar-1.0.jar load --flush true`, but be aware that this will delete ALL keys in your Redis database.
+2. Load the sample data: `java -jar <path>/redisolar-0.0.1.jar load` or `gradle run --args="load"` \
+If you want to erase everything in Redis before loading the data, use `java -jar <path>/redisolar-0.0.1.jar load --flush true`, but be aware that this will delete ALL keys in your Redis database.
 Note that loading the data may take a few minutes.
-3. Start the application with `java -jar target/redisolar-1.0.jar server config.yml`
+3. Start the application with `java -jar <path>/redisolar-0.0.1.jar server config.yml` or `gradle run --args="server config.yml" `
 4. To check that your application is running enter url `http://localhost:8081`, substituting `localhost` for the hostname that you're running the application on if necessary.

 ### When using Redis on another host, port or with a password:

 1. Edit `config.yml`, setting the values for your Redis host, port and password if needed.
 2. Edit `src/test/java/com/redislabs/university/RU102J/HostPort.java`, setting the values for your Redis host, port, and password if needed.
-3. Run `mvn package` to build your application.
+3. Run `mvn package` or `gradle build` to build your application.
-4. Load the sample data with `java -jar target/redisolar-1.0.jar load --host <hostname> --port <port> --password <password>`.
+4. Load the sample data with `java -jar <path>/redisolar-0.0.1.jar load --host <hostname> --port <port> --password <password>`.
-5. Start application with `java -jar target/redisolar-1.0.jar server config.yml`.
+5. Start application with `java -jar <path>/redisolar-0.0.1.jar server config.yml`.
 6. To check that your application is running enter url `http://localhost:8081`, substituting `localhost` for the hostname that you're running the application on if necessary.

 Tests